ghedo/safely/README.md

  * Running as non-root
  * Core dumps are disabled
  * Memory is locked (via `mlockall()`)
- * `ptrace()` is disabled
  * stdin, stdout, stderr are valid

 If any of them fails, safely refuses to work, unless the **--nosecure** option is used (see the man page for more info).
-Note that the ptrace and memlock checks need to be run as suid (mode 4755) to pass; if `make install` is executed (with root privileges) everything should be ok.

 ## DEPENDENCIES